What safety measures have you taken?

 What are the hospital visitation policies?

 As a means to help minimize the spread of COVID-19, we have temporarily changed our visitation policy at UF Health hospitals and emergency rooms.
 Limiting visitors helps us reduce the risk of infection.

-How can I connect with my loved one in light of the changes to the visitation policy?
+How can I connect with my loved one in the hospital?

 In addition, as per CDC guidance, you are considered to be at risk for COVID-19 if you have traveled from any country listed on the CDC Level 3 Travel Health Notice, have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19, all within the past 14 days.
 This also includes anyone who has been on a cruise in the last 14 days.
 The list of countries with travel alerts is fluid.
 Please check the CDC website for the most up-to-date list.

 Do I need to wear a mask when coming to UF Health (Gainesville) for health care or to visit a loved one?